compscidr/goblog/README.md

 - increase test coverage (and coverage reporting on the readme would be nice)
 - post date editing so old posts can be imported
 - medium import tool (kind of manually)
+- update styling so links are more visible
+- keywords related to tags, more specific seo to posts
+- all tags page

 Todo:
-- keywords related to tags, more specifc seo to posts
 - draft posts
-- update styling so links are more visible
 - default hero images or something so posts don't look so bare
 - cron job to backup posts
 - user comments
 - install onboarding
 - mysql, postgres, other dbs
-- all tags page

 ## Other tools used:
 - Gin: https://github.com/gin-gonic/gin.
 Used for multiplexing / routing the